-Santa Catalina sits just two miles from the Monterey Bay National Marine Sanctuary, one of the largest in the nation.
-Because of our location, we have developed a signature program that exposes our students to the wonders of the Monterey Bay and allows them to take full advantage of its great educational value.
+Santa Catalina sits just two miles from the Monterey Bay National Marine Sanctuary, an environment so rich in biodiversity it's known as "The Serengeti of the Sea."
+Because of our location, we have developed a signature program that exposes our students to the wonders of Monterey Bay and allows them to take full advantage of its great educational value.

-The second component is the three-year Marine Ecology Research Program.
-Coordinated by Dr. Christian Reilly, this program provides a more intensive focus on marine science for a select group of students, beginning in their sophomore year.
-With an emphasis on experiential learning, students will be in and around the ocean, doing research, learning by observation, testing hypotheses, and experimenting in the very environment they are studying.
-This group of highly motivated and talented students will engage in a program devoted to authentic scientific research in the local marine environment.
+Our three-year Marine Ecology Research Program provides an intensive focus on marine science for a select group of students beginning in their sophomore year.
+Students study in and around the ocean, doing research, learning by observation, testing hypotheses, and experimenting in the bay itself.

 In the sophomore year, the fundamentals of research methods and literacy are taught in the Marine Ecology Research class.
 In this course, students learn the basics of data collection in marine environments and the fundamentals of scientific practice, including reading and writing about technical subjects, experimental design, and statistical analysis.